 - At the bottom of the lunge, rotate your torso to the right — the ball follows your shoulders.

-- Rotate back to centre, push off your front foot, and return to standing.
+- Rotate back to center, push off your front foot, and return to standing.

 - Alternate legs each rep.